alanlujan91/SequentialEGM/Paper/2Method.md

 Although EGM$^n$ seems to be a simple approach, there is one important caveat that we have not discussed, which is the details of the interpolation.
 In the pure consumption-savings problem, a one-dimensional exogenous grid of post-decision liquid assets $\aMat$ results in a one-dimensional endogenous grid of total market resources $\mMat$.
 However, as we know from standard EGM, the spacing in the $\mMat$ grid is different from the spacing in the $\aMat$ grid as the inverted Euler equation is non-linear.
 This is no problem in a one-dimensional problem as we can simply use non-uniform linear interpolation.

 However, the same is true of higher dimensional problems, where the exogenous grid gets mapped to a warped endogenous grid.
 In this case, it is not possible to use standard multi-linear interpolation, as the resulting endogenous grid is not rectilinear.
-Instead, I introduce a novel approach to interpolation that I call Warped Grid Interpolation (WGI), which is similar to \cite{White2015}'s approach but computationally more efficient and robust.
-The details of this interpolation method will be further explained in Section~\ref{sec:gpr}, but for now, we show the resulting warped endogenous grid for the labor-leisure problem.
+Instead, I introduce a novel approach to interpolation that I call Warped Grid Interpolation (WGI), which is similar to {cite:p}`White2015`'s approach but computationally more efficient and robust.
+The details of this interpolation method will be further explained in [Section %s](#gpr), but for now, we show the resulting warped endogenous grid for the labor-leisure problem.

 % TODO: Add figure